The restaurant scene in Carmel is a real treat, offering a variety of international experiences and comfort food locations.

 Jamaican Reggae Grill will be closing this location on September 15, 2022.
 New location TBA.

 Expand your palette with authentic Jamaican food.
 The kids love to check out the fun mural décor, and I enjoy the delicious food.
 While there is no dedicated kid’s menu, my kids love the Jamaican patties as an entrée.
 They offer indoor, outdoor, and covered patio seating options, so you have a variety to choose from.

 14395 Clay Terrace Drive, Suite #180, Carmel

 Kona offers a variety of American food, along with sushi options.
 We love all of the choices for the Kid’s Meal Bento Box.
-Each one comes with a meat or sushi choice, side item, an orange cut up like a bear, and a drink.
-I love that you can add a brownie sundae to their meals for only a dollar more, which means if I want, I can order a dessert all to myself.
+Each one comes with a meat or sushi choice, 2 side items, an orange cut up like a bear, and a drink.
+I love that you can add a brownie sundae to their meals for only a dollar more, which means I can order a dessert all to myself.
 My kids always like to pass the time checking out the fish tank here while we are waiting for our food to arrive.

 MCL Restaurant & Bakery

 My kids are always stoked to see all of the food already laid out and ready to put on their tray in this cafeteria-style restaurant, and I’m happy to not have to wait for the food to come before we can eat.
 Another win for me?
 You can get up to two free kids’ meals for every adult meal purchased every Monday, Tuesday, and Wednesday, so we leave with full tummies and a happy wallet.

 Matt the Miller’s Tavern

 11 W. City Center Drive, Carmel